Table of Contents

 Configuring the Integrations

 Ready-made workflow templates can be used to configure Zapier integrations.
-Also, you can create your own workflows between zaps according to your demands manually.
+Also, you can manually create your own workflows between zaps according to your demands.
 “Archive newly-finished Outscraper tasks in Google Sheets rows” integrations are ready to use now.

 All available integrations can be viewed on Zapier’s Outscraper page.
-You can visit the Outscraper Zapier page directly or you can use the search bar for finding the integrations.
+You can visit the Outscraper Zapier page directly, or you can use the search bar to find the integrations.